Decorative background for title

 , the building of resources is already negative during full uptime, so taking into account the other ultimate fights downtimes,

 burst would be all over the place and not line up correctly with buffs.
+In the end I went as

 because the burst potential is not tied to your gauge and